The Ultimate Web Accessibility Checklist for Developers

 1. Provide substitutes for non-text content

-Alternative texts, also known as alt texts, also play a vital role in increasing accessibility for the site.
-An alt text is a short description added to the HTML code for an image.
+Alternative texts, also known as alt texts, play a vital role in increasing site accessibility.
+Alt text is a short description added to an image’s HTML code.
 The primary purpose of adding this text is to illustrate the image and what it represents.

-Now, adding this alt text is supported by Screen Reader Software, which visually impaired people use to access the web.
-Another good part about alt text is that you can increase your website’s search engine visibility by inserting relevant, high-volume keywords.
+Now, adding this alt text is supported by screen reader software that visually impaired people use to access the web.
+Another benefit of alt text is that you can increase your website’s search engine visibility by inserting relevant, high-volume keywords.

 2. Provide viewers with distinctive ways to access media information